ferencberes/ethp2psim/docs/source/quickstart.md

 ## Evaluate the simulation

-**Evaluate** the performance of the adversary for the given simulation.
-Here, you can choose different estimators for adversary performance evaluation (e.g., "first_sent", "first_reach", "dummy"):
+**Evaluate** the performance of the adversary's deanonymization power for the given simulation.
+Here, you can choose different estimators that the adversary uses during its deanonymization process.
+You can choose from the following adversarial strategies to evaluate your simulation: "first_sent", "first_reach", "dummy".
+See the following example:
 ```python
 from ethp2psim.simulator import Evaluator
 evaluator = Evaluator(sim, estimator="first_reach")